sunflowerit/waftlib/README.md

 - Collect Odoo modules from different Git repositories
 - Select some modules and not others
 - Generate the Odoo config file
+- Offer some handy scripts to do things

 ## What it does not do